 Essenhaus Inn and Conference Center, Middlebury: Searching for a quiet country escape?
 It’s here at the Essenhaus Inn.
 Take in the area’s iconic quilt gardens from a balcony suite, and enjoy a deluxe continental breakfast served up with the signature warm hospitality of Das Dutchman Essenhaus.

-Breadbox Bakery & Café, Shipshewana: Is there anything better than freshly baked bread?
-Stop in here for a fresh sandwich made on homemade bread, plus a range of other locally produced goodies.
-Don’t forget to grab some treats for the road or to take back to your hotel.
+JoJo’s Pretzels, Shipshewana: Is there anything better than freshly made pretzels?
+Stop in at the shop located in the Davis Mercantile for a special treat and a drink with old fashioned flavorings.
+Don’t forget to grab some pretzels for the road or to take back to your hotel.

 Blue Gate Restaurant & Bakery, Shipshewana: We’re back at Blue Gate again!
 Settle in for from-scratch Amish favorites served family-style, from the buffet, or off the menu.
 Fried chicken and roast beef are popular among locals, and you’ll have your choice from over 25 kinds of pie for dessert.